abdoolly/ts-sequelize-models/readme.md

 More Detailed documentation is coming in  a few days which will show all the functions that can be overriden and a full models examples to more illustrate the package.

-# How to Initialization your models
+# How to initialization your models
 - First just initalize your sequelize object using your config like that
  ```
  const Sequelize = require('sequelize');